kixxauth/kixx-assert/README.md

 subject | any | The item to test reason | String | String used as the first part of the AssertionError message.

+Passes if subject is a String with length greater than 0.

 ### assertions.isNumberNotNaN
 __`KixxAssert.assertions.isNumberNotNaN(subject, reason)`__